opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 Now, our Jenkins server now has the neccesary permissions to create our EKS cluster.

-??? image "Image - IAM User Policy and Access keys"
+??? image "Images - IAM User Policy and Access keys"

 ---